 Negative: Certain scenes can sometimes be a drab.

 The total running time is an hour & ten minutes long.
 Very uncommon for a feature length movie.
+I don’t know if they did this back then, but releasing a 70 minute film is the equivalent of a hour episode of a television drama like Breaking Bad or The Walking Dead.

 The human characters were boring.
+I didn’t think they were interesting.
+Rather plain dull.

 I’m gonna rewatch the Brendan Fraser films and possibly write an article on each of them & to get ready for Tom Cruise’s film.
+The upcoming remake has a lot of big shoes to fill.